Skip to main content

 Installation without admin rights

-On default Windows setups, the installer provides an option to install only for the current user; Admin rights are not required.
+On default Windows setups, the installer provides an option to install only for the current user; admin rights are not required.

 Configure Task Mining (deprecated)